Davin Holen

 Expertise

-Davin facilitates workshops and other activities related to coastal resilience addressing monitoring, mitigation, and adaptation to local stressors from climatic and ocean changes.
-Before joining Alaska Sea Grant, Davin spent 15 years at the Alaska Department of Fish and Game, conducting social-science research and managing the subsistence program in Southern Alaska.
-Davin works in rural communities from the Arctic to Southeast Alaska, providing data and decision support tools for communities to make informed decisions about adapting to future climate and environmental scenarios.
-Davin has also been an adjunct professor of anthropology since 2003 at the University of Alaska Anchorage (UAA), where he continues to teach as an assistant professor.
-Davin, a lifelong Alaskan from the Susitna Valley, graduated from UAA with a degree in history, then spent two years in Mali, West Africa, conducting natural resource management development work in the Peace Corps.
-Davin next returned to UAA to earn an M.A. in applied cultural anthropology, the first graduate of this degree program.
+Davin facilitates workshops and other activities related to coastal resilience, addressing monitoring, mitigation, resilience, and adaptation to enhance community well-being, health, economics, workforce development, and other aspects that make communities more resilient.
+Davin also conducts collaborative research projects that inform extension, outreach, and education activities in coastal Alaska communities.
+Before joining Alaska Sea Grant, Davin spent 15 years at the Alaska Department of Fish and Game conducting social-science research and managing the subsistence program in Southern Alaska.
+Davin has also been an adjunct professor of anthropology since 2003 at the University of Alaska Anchorage (UAA).
+Davin, a lifelong Alaskan from the Susitna Valley, graduated from UAA with a degree in history, then spent two years in Mali, West Africa, conducting natural resource management development work in the Peace Corps before returning to UAA to earn an MA in applied cultural anthropology, the first graduate of this degree program.
 Davin received a Ph.D. in anthropology from UAF in 2017.
-His dissertation, as well as current work, examines societal and economic factors intertwined with climatic and environmental changes influencing subsistence economies important for culture in Alaskan communities.
+His dissertation, as well as his current work, examines the societal and economic factors intertwined with climatic and environmental changes that influence subsistence economies crucial for culture in Alaskan communities.

 Affiliations